Frequently Asked Questions (FAQ)

 A: LCCC offers day, evening, weekend and online classes.
 Go to Self Service to view a complete list of classes.

 A: We have counselors and academic advisors who will meet with you to discuss approved course scheduling relevant to your educational & career goals.

 Q: How do I get a student e-mail address?

 A: LCCC student may obtain an email address at http://student.luzerne.edu.

-Q: How do I create a student account for WebAdvisor?
+Q: How do I get a Self Service account?